Pioneer SA-7800 restoration, repair, upgrade

 Menu, select please

-read the discalimer Pioneer SA series inside This amplifier what about the ircuit?
+read the discalimer Pioneer SA series inside This amplifier what about the Circuit?

 the Wire Wrap the Damage reforming supply Capacitors fixing Supply